 1. Release saw band tension.
-Then: (a) Open both bandwheel doors; (b) Remove the post saw band guard; (c) Loosen the screw holding the worktable's sawing slot clamp bar and move it aside.
+Then: (a) Open all bandwheel doors; (b) Remove the post saw band guard; (c) Loosen the screw holding the worktable's sawing slot clamp bar and move it aside; (d) Loosen the saw guide inserts.

-2. Carefully slip the worn or broken saw band from the slot in the column guard, the saw guide inserts and then remove it from around both bandwheels.
+2. Carefully slip the worn or broken saw band from between the saw guide inserts and remove it from around the bandwheels.
+Then work the saw band out through the slot in the machine frame.